 De Vizio, Daniela (2011) Investigation of quorum sensing process in Bacillus licheniformis.
-PhD thesis, University of Westminster, School of Life Sciences.
+Doctoral thesis, University of Westminster.